 Arlington is a prime place to stay, shop, and dine when visiting the Washington, DC region.
 The area offers affordable accommodations and plenty of entertainment.
 Public transportation is easily accessible.

 Neighborhoods Within Arlington

 Ballston: Home to Ballston Common Mall, the area is undergoing a massive redevelopment project.
-It is walkable area with a variety of hotels, shopping and dining.
+It is a walkable area with a variety of hotels, shopping, and dining.

 Clarendon: The urban area blends nationally-known retailers with funky, one-of-a-kind boutiques and well known favorite restaurants.

 Columbia Pike: This major corridor has art deco buildings, specialty retail shops and Arlington's greatest concentration of ethnic restaurants.

 Courthouse: Surrounding the Arlington General District Court, this neighborhood boasts a growing array of restaurants, pubs and lounges, a movie theater and hotels.